 What do you make of that?
 Is he talking about long-term or short-term or well, every-term?
 Does it exhibit disobedience and/or distrust by saving for a rainy day?

 Jesus used parables of wise and unwise investors.
-Charles Spurgeon, in the 1800s, took some flack after he concluded from the Scriptures that to buy into that new financial vehicle of the time, life insurance, was actually not a sin but an acceptable form of providing for one’s family.
+Charles Spurgeon, in the 1800s, took some flack after he concluded from the Scriptures that to buy into that new financial vehicle of the time, life insurance and especially life insurance over 80 for the elderly, was actually not a sin but an acceptable form of providing for one’s family.
 Randy Alcorn and other believers who write about financial stewardship (and the late Larry Burkett before them all) also speak of the importance of building up a little savings whenever possible.

 If anyone has knowledge of Chambers–his life or other writings–and would like to leave a comment, I’d be very interested to hear a fuller treatment of his thoughts on this, although to write “You cannot lay up for a rainy day if you are trusting Jesus Christ” sure seems thought-provokingly plain.